ABOUT OUR ASSOCIATION: ACMA

 Our association is accredited by major group insurance companies in Canada, so you can issue receipts for your patients.

-ACMA is a non-profit association representing health professionals who have completed training in osteopathy, naturopathy, kinesiology or massage therapy.
+ACMA is a non-profit association representing health professionals who have completed training in osteopathy, naturopathy, kinesiology, massage therapy, traditional chinese medicine or acupuncture.

 ACMA Association is proud to include only health professionals with a rigorous training in their field of practice and skills that match those established by the World Health Organization (WHO) or other national and international recognized organizations.